GoogleCloudPlatform/core-solution-services/INSTALL.md

 (Optional) Add an A record to your DNS:
 ![Alt text](.github/assets/dns_a_record.png)
-- Set the IP address in the A recrod to the external IP address in the ingress.
+- Set the IP address in the A record to the external IP address in the ingress.

 - Apply infra/terraform for LLM service: